MicrosoftDocs/azure-docs/articles/sentinel/security-baseline.md

 # Azure security baseline for Azure Sentinel

-This security baseline applies guidance from the [Azure Security Benchmark](../security/benchmarks/overview.md) to Azure Sentinel.
+This security baseline applies guidance from the [Azure Security Benchmark version 1.0](../security/benchmarks/overview.md) to Azure Sentinel.
 The Azure Security Benchmark provides recommendations on how you can secure your cloud solutions on Azure.
 The content is grouped by the **security controls** defined by the Azure Security Benchmark and the related guidance applicable to Azure Sentinel. **Controls** not applicable to Azure Sentinel have been excluded.
 To see how Azure Sentinel completely maps to the Azure Security Benchmark, see the [full Azure Sentinel security baseline mapping file](https://github.com/MicrosoftDocs/SecurityBenchmarks/tree/master/Azure%20Offer%20Security%20Baselines).

 >[!WARNING]
 >This preview version of the article is for review only. **DO NOT MERGE INTO MASTER!**